PostgreSQL is an open source relational database management system developed by a worldwide team of volunteers.

 Use secure connection (optional)

 Data Studio supports secure (encrypted) connections to the server using the TLS (Transport Layer Security) protocol.
 TLS is also referred to as SSL (Secure Sockets Layer).
-To enable a secure connection, check Enable SSL, then provide your MySQL SSL client configuration files.
+To enable a secure connection, check Enable SSL, then provide your SSL client configuration files.

 Learn more about PostgreSQL secure connections.